Federated States Of Micronesia Food: Top 10 Best Dishes

 • Coconut water as a refreshing drink

-Coconut In Federated States Of Micronesia Food
+Coconut in Federated States Of Micronesia Food

 The Federated States of Micronesia is the fifth largest producer of coconuts in the Pacific region.